Tare05/potatoCookieBruteForcer/README.md

-# potatoCookieBruteForceer
+# potatoCookieBruteForcer
 A python script to bruteforce cookies.

-Everything is hardcoded
+The URL, the cookie, and the negative response value is all hardcoded into the script.